rutgerblom/SDDC.Lab/README.md

   * Create an Lab-Routers VLAN used as transit segment between your layer-3 switch and the Pod [VyOS](https://www.vyos.io/) router.
   * Configure OSPFv2/OSPFv3 on the Lab-Routers segment.

-* Install the required software on your Ansible Controller:
+* Install the required software on your Ansible controller:
   * sudo apt install python3 python3-pip xorriso
   * pip3 install ansible pyvim pyvmomi netaddr jmespath dnspython
   * sudo pip3 install weasyprint